Hassan Dahir Aweys: Islamic Courts Union (2000–2006)

 After the defeat of AIAI Aweys played a key role in setting up a system of courts according to the shari'a by local businessmen desperate for order.
 According to the BBC he was the ICU's spiritual leader.
 The Courts brought relative stability to areas under its control, after years of turmoil.
 The Courts' notion of order was strict, including stonings for serious crimes such as rape.
 At first it only controlled the area of north Mogadishu, but it gained support from many Somali's following the random violence committed by the warlords who controlled southern Mogadishu.
 Beginning 2004, eleven of these courts folded into an umbrella organization, the Islamic Courts Union, which fielded a formidable militia.
 A UN report in early 2006 stated that Aweys was receiving military support from Eritrea, as part of the ongoing conflict between it and Ethiopia, though Eritrea denies the claim.
 According to independent military experts, Aweys training and strategy had given the ICU forces the edge they required to rout the warlords.

 Following the ICU's victory in Mogadishu in June 2006, Aweys became the head of the 90-member shura council of the Islamic Courts Union (ICU) of Somalia and according to the BBC was viewed as one of the more radical leaders of the Union, which promoted shari'a and directed the militias that took control of the Somali capital of Mogadishu in June 2006.
 The BBC also mention that an eight-member executive committee was headed by the more moderate Sharif Sheikh Ahmed.
 Aweys stated in an interview with Agence France Presse that the Islamic Courts didn't seek conflict with the United States and that, "We would like to work with them if they respect us and stop interfering with Somali internal affairs," Aweys firmly supported the establishment of an Islamic government in Somalia but rejected comparisons to the Taliban.
 In an interview with The Telegraph, he stated, “We are not the Taliban, and we should be given some credit for what we have done...
-We don't want labels, we want help.”On 19 December 2006, he received medical treatment in Egypt just before the beginning of the war against the UN-backed Transitional Federal Government (TFG) and Ethiopian troops.
-On 21 December 2006, as the fighting intensified with Ethiopia, he took a flight to an undisclosed location with Yusuf Mohammed Siad Inda'ade, and rather than news of medical treatment, it was said he was on the hajj.
-According to Voice of America, Aweys left Mogadishu on 27 December 2006, along with several hundred members of Al-Shabaab's inner circle.
+We don't want labels, we want help.”On 19 December 2006, he received medical treatment in Egypt just before the full scale Ethiopian invasion of Somalia began.
+According to Voice of America, Aweys left Mogadishu on 27 December 2006.
+The city fell to the Ethiopian army the following day.